laithrasheed/Master_of_Science_in_Data_Science/Data Science Foundations/Data Structures and Algorithms/1-Algorithms for Searching Sorting and Indexing/Readme.md

 ### Week 1 | Basics of Algorithms Through Searching and Sorting

-In this module the student will learn the very basics of algorithms through three examples: insertion sort (sort an array in ascending/descending order); binary search: search whether an element is present in a sorted array and if yes, find its index; and merge sort (a faster method for sorting an array).
-Through these algorithms the student will be introduced to the analysis of algorithms -- i.e., proving that the algorithm is correct for the task it has been designed for and establishing a bound on how the time taken to execute the algorithm grows as a function of input.
-The student is also exposed to the notion of a faster algorithm and asymptotic complexity through the O, big-Omega and big-Theta notations.

 #### Learning Objectives
 - Analyze computational complexity of algorithms.
 - Prove correctness of algorithms using inductive invariants.